It was a fascinating read. Such a rough time for Proklis. Always waiting for the other shoe to drop.

 After a series of absolutely horrific rolls, Proklis limps into the elven city of Deepwater.
 He finds safe haven, strong friendships, and forms Bonds with the people there, but the city is unaware that a wall has broken deep in the bat warrens and corruption has begun to leak into their home.

 About the tone and about the author:

 The Ironlands I constructed is reminiscent of Glorantha.
 The amalgamation of cultures, themes of travel, and Proklis’ demeanor have a somewhat Samurai Jack feel.
 And the tone follows the typical Shakespearian structure of cutting drama with deadpan humor.
-I approached the setting from a leftist perspective, painting it on a feminist canvas.
-For all my works, reader feedback has consistently said that my descriptions and immersion are both vivid and powerful.
+I approached the setting from a socialist perspective, painting it on a feminist canvas.
+For all my works, reader feedback has consistently said that my descriptions and immersion are vivid and powerful.
 They are my greatest assets.
 I have a degree from the University of Illinois with a major in classical Latin and a minor in astronomy; an odd combination for sure but basically, I majored in fantasy and minored in science fiction.
 With all my heart, I hope you enjoy this work.